Canvasflow/canvasflow-format-xml/components/Image.md

 # Image

-This is a component that is used to display text content.
-The content inside the text component use `HTML` syntax and should be wrapped in `<p>` tags.
+This component is used to display image in the article.

 ## Attributes